 Alternatively, use regular pickled jalapeños, or leave them out entirely, but in my opinion, they are the star of the show.

 The buttery crust ON TOP is the star of the show.
 There are just too many things to like about this cornbread.

 I know.
 It’s a little much.
 Just try it once.
 If you want to go crazy, sprinkle the smallest amount of sugar over the top after you spread the melted butter.
 The sugar idea is entirely optional, and I promise not to tell if you do it.

 This recipe is a skillet cornbread from start to finish.
 But I’m not a big cast-iron-skillet fan.
 Not only are they heavy, but I think I can taste the skillet if the cornbread is left in there too long after baking.
 Maybe it’s just my skillet.

-Nevertheless, I’ll take a carbon steel fry pan any day over a cast-iron skillet.
+Nevertheless, I’ll take a carbon steel fry (paid link) pan any day over a cast-iron skillet.

 It’s lighter in weight but holds the heat just like an iron skillet.
 Carbon steel fry pans make the crispiest golden-brown crust.

 If you don’t have one, use your cast iron skillet with confidence.
 This cornbread recipe will still turn out perfectly.

 Anytime I want a nice crust, whether it’s on a piece of meat, fish, or some veggies, I pull out this pan.
 Just like cast iron, it develops a virtually non-stick dark-colored patina with use.
 (See the picture below of melted butter.)
 Since the definition of “patina” includes “a long time,” you shouldn’t be surprised to hear it takes a while to build that highly-desired patina.

 How to assemble Sweet Jalapeño Cornbread: